christianreimer/DiffStream/readme.md

 Project to examing performance and reliability of keeping multiple distributed caches in sycn by sending diffs instead of the full object on each update.

-## Example
+Example (without the IPC)
 ```python
 >>> from diffstream import cache
 >>> import pprint, json
 >>>
 ```
-Create the producer and consumer caches and some data in a dict
+Create the producer and consumer caches and some data in a dict.
 ```python
 >>> producer = cache.DiffCache.producer()
 >>> consumer = cache.DiffCache.consumer()